Department of Applied Mathematics

 XIV.
 Statistics and Data Science

-Students will take the courses in statistics for the APPM Statistics Minor plus additional coursework chosen from Computer Science; College of Media, Communication and Information; Technology, Arts and Media; or another relevant area as approved by the advisor.
+Students will take the courses in statistics for the APPM Statistics Minor plus additional coursework chosen from Computer Science, College of Media, Communication and Information, Technology, Arts and Media or another relevant area as approved by the advisor.

-Students choosing this option must complete STAT 2600 as part of the statistics minor and APPM 1650 and APPM 3650 are strongly recommended.
+Students choosing this option must complete STAT 2600 as part of the statistics minor; APPM 1650 and

-Students completing the statistics & data science option may qualify for an applied mathematics minor in statistics, and should check with their advisor for confirmation.
+Students completing the statistics & data science option may qualify for an applied mathematics minor in statistics and should check with their advisor for confirmation.
 Students may earn a BS in applied mathematics and a minor in statistics.
 The 12 upper-division statistics credits required for the minor may not be counted toward the 25 credits of upper-division math courses for the bachelor's degree.

 Recommended Four-Year Plan of Study